Gassandrid/ewan.my/content/Notes/Artificial Intelligence/Concepts/AI Overview.md

 >[!Warning] Important
 >A **very** old overview of the starting point for my [[Machine Learning]] work.
 This was before I had a large graph network, and wanted to introduce structure to the notes.
 For more modern notes, they can be found more organically litered throughout the [[Artificial Intelligence]] directory
+>
+> In addition, a lot of this was AI generated, which I have sort of moved on from nowadays as I find more use in writing the notes myself.

 ## Neurons